 |Money Market Account||0.28% APY||$10000|

-First General Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-First General Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
+First General Bank offers several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+First General Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-First General Bank's CD rates are fair compared to the average U.S. bank.Back to Overview
+First General Bank's CD rates are fair in comparison to the national average.Back to Overview

 Find a First General Bank Near Me

-First General Bank has four physical locations across the U.S.Back to Overview
+First General Bank has four branches in the U.S.Back to Overview